nicolechao/springboard-data-science/Capstone 2/Project Report/README.md

 With insights based on exploratory data analysis (EDA), we start to train predictive models.

-We used [Valence Aware Dictionary and sEntiment Reasoner (VADER)] (http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf), a popular sentiment analysis package to generate sentiments, i.e., our labels.
+We used [Valence Aware Dictionary and sEntiment Reasoner (VADER)](http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf), a popular sentiment analysis package to generate sentiments, i.e., our labels.
 Note that the sentiment score is a floating number ranging from -1.0 to 1.0. -1.0 means negative while 1.0 means positive.
 0 means neutral.

 A plot for average / minimum / maximum sentiment scores for each movie is like: